sqwxl/sqwxl.dev/content/code/index.md

 #### nilueps.net

 I built this website using a minimal toolset: no framework, just a few files bundled with [parcel](https://parceljs.org).
-I\'m toying with the idea of writing my own static site generator to allow for easy and consistent content management with zero bloat.
+I'm toying with the idea of writing my own static site generator to allow for easy and consistent content management with zero bloat.

 - [source](https://github.com/nilueps/nilueps.net-2.0)